 Unfortunately, for health reasons, we can no longer live in the Seattle weather; I am 88 yrs. old (VA 100% permanent and totally disabled) and she is 82 years old.
 Our plan is to establish permanent residence in a house we own in Florida (33774) which is valued at $310K and a conventional $195K mortgage.
-This would great relieve our health problem.
+This would greatly relieve our health problems.

 Question: If we have an offer from a buyer for the Seattle house of say $300K that would not be enough to pay realtor and selling costs; generally speaking we may be 10% ($30K) short from the sale.
 Do we have to come up with $30K from pocket to sell the house?